Entanglement Model for Mode-Pairing Quantum Key Distribution: Introduction

-The manuscript is arranged as follows.
 In Sec. \ref{protocol}, we introduce the MP-QKD protocol and provide some notations.
-Additionally, we propose an entanglement scheme for MP-QKD, prove its security and reduce it to the prepare-and-measure scheme in Sec. \ref{proof}.
-Then we present the decoy-state method for estimating the parameters in the secret key rate in Sec. \ref{decoy}.
-In Sec. \ref{analysis}, we analyze the efficiency of the optimal pairing strategy and the security under collective and coherent attacks.
+We propose an free-pairing entanglement scheme for MP-QKD, prove its security, and reduce it to the prepare-and-measure scheme in Sec. \ref{proof}.
+In Sec. \ref{analysis}, we analyze and propose an improved pairing strategy for decoy-state MP-QKD.
 Finally, the conclusion is given in Sec. \ref{conclusion}.